Froth treatment (Athabasca oil sands): Background

 During the integrated froth treatment, a light hydrocarbon—either a naphthenic or paraffinic solvent—is added to the froth to reduce the bitumen's viscosity and to remove the fine inorganic particles with a more "effective gravity separation".

 A 2013, American Chemical Society (ACS) described bitumen froth treatment as an "integrated process step in the Athabasca oil sands bitumen recovery operations.
 Its objective is to separate mineral solids and water from the bitumen froth.
 The bitumen froth is diluted with naphthenic or paraffinic solvents to lower its viscosity to facilitate the separation.
 Bitumen froth treatment is the "removal of inorganics (mineral particles and water droplets) from a bitumen organic solvent solution."

 The solvent to bitumen ratio (S/B) changes the dynamics of the water-in-diluted bitumen—dilbit—emulsions.

 By 2006, there were two commercialized froth treatment processes in the province of Alberta.
 At that time, they were called the "Syncrude Process," which involved "dilution with an aromatic solvent followed by centrifugation" and the "Albian Process," which involved "dilution with a paraffinic solvent followed by gravity settling."

 Following the frothing process, the bitumen may require more upgrading before it can be transported through pipelines.
 Processors that use the newer technology of Paraffinic Solvent Froth Treatment (PSFT), which has been in commercial use since 2002, no longer require this stage of upgrading, which represents a significant reduction in the cost of processing.
 The original—and more conventional—naphthenic froth treatment (NFT), does require an upgrader.

 In order to produce a marketable synthetic crude oil from oil sands bitumen, the heavy oil can only be processed at special refineries that include a complex heavy oil upgrader with a coker unit.
-In Canada, the Regina, Saskatchewan-Co-op Refinery Complex—formerly the Consumers Co-operative Refinery Limited (CCRL)—has a heavy oil upgrader section of the plant with the necessary Coker unit capable of processing the oil sands product, such as Lloydminster heavy oil, which is a component in the Western Canadian Select (WCS).
+In Canada, the Co-op Refinery Complex in Regina, Saskatchewan, has a heavy oil upgrader section of the plant with the necessary Coker unit capable of processing the oil sands product, such as Lloydminster heavy oil, which is a component in the Western Canadian Select (WCS).